Showing results 1 to 10 of approximately 28.(refine search)

 Determinants of Differential Rent Changes: Mean Reversion versus the Usual Suspects

 We study 2001-2004 and 2004-2007 rent growth of 18,000 rental units, ending our study prior to the Great Recession.
 Which variables correlate with rent growth: Location?
 Age?
 Rent level?
 Occupancy duration?
 Structure type?
 The answers deepen understanding of the rental market, help statistical agencies make decisions about sample stratification and substitution, and expose coverage problems.
 We document significant rent stickiness.
 Initial relative rent level is the best predictor, though mainly due to mean reversion.
-"Location" comes in second, though often not statistically ...
+"Location" comes in second, though often not statistically significantly: ...